Tenant Management Organisations (TMOs)

 Running a TMO

-TMOs are set up as legal bodies, with the protection of limited liability for members.
-They’re run by an elected Management Committee made up of tenants and leaseholders, all of whom are volunteers.
-The Management Committee represents residents and sets priorities.
+TMOs are limited liability companies therefore members are protected from individual liabilities in the course of running the company.
+Business is run by an elected Management Committee made up of tenants and leaseholders, all of whom are volunteers.
+The Management Committee represents residents and sets the objectives and priorities for the estate in management.

-TMOs are usually able to carry out repairs faster than we can.
-They’re also able to make allowance savings by spending efficiently and making best use of available local resources.
+TMOs are usually able to carry out repairs faster than the council.
+They’re also able to make allowance savings by spending efficiently and making the best use of available local resources.

-Any savings a TMO makes can be spent on the estate in line with the wishes of the local community.
-There’s no fixed size for a TMO, but should be a minimum of 25 homes.
+Any savings a TMO makes can be spent on the estate in line with the wishes of the local community and their constitution.